lnucrowding/choo_choo/README.md

 - `destroyed` when a parent is deleted (this is different because this means you lose the references to the models)

+## Contributing

+We would love some help on making this better, don't hesitate to send us a pull request.

 ## Testing

 To run the tests, you first have to make sure it's installed properly, and then